wp-plugins/mytory-markdown/readme.txt

 * Plugin only pass converted html content to editor.
 Saving is WordPress's work.
 So revision history is preserved.
 * Plugin's compatibility is good.
 Because this plugin updates only post content html.
 This doesn't touch `the_content` process(vary plugins touch the process).
 * You can use [markdown extra syntax](http://michelf.ca/projects/php-markdown/extra/).

-== Description ==

-This plugin get markdown file path on dropbox public link or github raw content url.
-It convert markdown file to html, and put it to post content.

 = Notice about Dropbox =